Mathew Laibowitz

-In January 2012, Laibowitz founded Futuruption Research and Development (website), a small company specializing in the design, development, and deployment of first-of-a-kind products, systems, activated environments, and events to create new forms of human experience for entertainment, education, awareness, health, and productivity.
+In January 2012, Laibowitz founded Futuruption Research and Development, a small company specializing in the design, development, and deployment of first-of-a-kind products, systems, activated environments, and events for entertainment, education, awareness, health, and productivity.
 Futuruption, with the support of Elisha Wiesel/Goldman Gives and in collaboration with Linked by Air and Insider NYC, brought back Midnight Madness as a charity fund raising event.
 The first three of these events in 2012, 2013, and 2015 raised over $7,000,000 for charity, and the event has continued to raise money with a successful franchised event in 2017 and an upcoming version in London in 2018.

 In 2014, Laibowitz and the Futuruption team, created the global puzzle hunt that started in the New York Times Bestselling novel, Endgame: The Calling, working closely with the book's authors James Frey and Nils Sheldon-Johnson, the content of the novel unlocked 3D virtual rooms and a series of challenges leading to the key that awarded $500000 in gold.
 Competitors in over 100 countries attempted to win the gold, working on the puzzles until the prize was claimed 11 months after it started.

-In addition to running Futuruption, as of August 2017, Laibowitz is a founding partner of Megafauna LLC (website), a cutting-edge digital creative studio that leverages his background building real-world technology-mediated environments to create fully immersive digital experiences using the evolving mixed-reality platforms.
-Megafauna's first product, the multiplayer VR battle game Thunderballs (website), is currently scheduled for release in 2020.

 As of H2 2019, Dr. Laibowitz holds the position of Executive Vice-President at 3Blackdot (website), a creator of multi-platform interactive and traditional entertainment including the feature film Queen & Slim, the MMO video game Misbits, and the upcoming 360 media project Eli Roth's Clownpocalypse.

 Mat Laibowitz is currently contributing to the development of a 3-picture deal with Eli Roth, 50 Cent, and James Frey.

+In 2021, Dr. Laibowitz became a co-founder of the startup Candy Digital Inc (website) and serves as CTO and CXO leading teams that have developed cutting-edge products and activations using licensed IP such as from MLB, Netflix, DC Comics/WBD, Nascar, and WWE.
+Mat Laibowitz lead the development of a first of its kind discovery game for the tv show Stranger Things which won a Webby Award honor.
+Dr. Laibowitz helped grow Candy Digital from 5 employees to 150 employees and through multiple raises.